IsaErtunga/sudoku-solver/README.md

-# Sudoku solver 🦀
+# Sudoku solver

-Simple sudoku solver written in Rust.
+Simple sudoku solver written in GO.
 Implemented with backtracking algorithm for learning purposes.